 Drug Testing Laboratory Disputes.
-In 2012 and 2013, charges were brought against two chemists, working in two separate Commonwealth drug testing laboratories, alleging malfeasance by such chemists in the handling and testing of laboratory samples and/or the adulteration or theft of seized drugs used as evidence in criminal cases.
-As a result of the subsequent convictions of these two chemists, and following judicial review, more than 21,000 criminal cases potentially affected by altered drug evidence from one of the laboratories were vacated or dismissed, with only a few hundred potentially affected criminal cases remaining open for re-prosecution.
+In 2012 and 2013, charges were brought against two chemists, working in two separate Commonwealth drug testing laboratories in Boston and Amherst, alleging malfeasance by such chemists in the handling and testing of laboratory samples and/or the adulteration or theft of seized drugs used as evidence in criminal cases.
+As a result of the subsequent convictions of these two chemists, and following judicial review, more than 21,000 criminal cases potentially affected by altered drug evidence from the Boston laboratory were vacated or dismissed, with only a few hundred potentially affected criminal cases remaining open for reprosecution.
 Pursuant to a court order, indigent defendants in the cases that remain who wish to pursue vacatur or a new trial will be assigned counsel, at state expense.
-The number of criminal cases potentially affected by altered drug evidence from the second laboratory has not yet been established, but is expected to exceed 10,000.
-To date, more than 8,000 convictions have been identified for dismissal.
-In actions relating to the second laboratory, a court found that, in addition to the chemist's malfeasance, two former prosecutors "tampered with the fair administration of justice" and perpetrated "a fraud upon the court" by deliberately concealing documents relevant to the chemist's actions, with implications for many more drug tests conducted by this second testing laboratory.
-Notwithstanding the court also finding that, with the exception of the identified chemist's work, the second laboratory was "free from any deficiency in analytical procedure, was kept in an orderly fashion, and that work flowed through the lab smoothly," the Supreme Judicial Court expanded the Commonwealth's potential liability, ordering, in relevant part, that all convictions based on evidence tested at the second laboratory on or after January 1, 2009 must be vacated and dismissed, regardless of the chemist who signed the drug certificate, as well as all methamphetamine convictions where the drugs were tested at the second laboratory during the convicted chemist's tenure.
+The number of criminal cases potentially affected by altered drug evidence from the Amherst laboratory has not yet been established, but is expected to exceed 10,000.
+To date, more than 8,000 convictions have been vacated and dismissed with prejudice.
+In actions relating to the Amherst laboratory, a court found that, in addition to the chemist's malfeasance, two former prosecutors "tampered with the fair administration of justice" and perpetrated "a fraud upon the court" by deliberately concealing documents relevant to the chemist's actions, with implications for many more drug tests conducted by the Amherst laboratory.
+Notwithstanding the court also finding that, with the exception of the identified chemist's work, the Amherst laboratory was "free from any deficiency in analytical procedure, was kept in an orderly fashion, and that work flowed through the lab smoothly," the Supreme Judicial Court expanded the Commonwealth's potential liability, ordering, in relevant part, that all convictions based on evidence tested at the Amherst laboratory on or after January 1, 2009, must be vacated and dismissed, regardless of the chemist who signed the drug certificate, as well as all methamphetamine convictions where the drugs were tested at the Amherst laboratory during the convicted chemist's tenure (2004-2013).
 See Committee for Public Counsel Services, et al. v.
 Attorney General of Massachusetts, et al., SJC-12471 (Oct.
 11, 2018).
+Although the lists of criminal cases affected by this matter have been impounded by the Court, it is estimated that as many as 12,000 cases, and perhaps more, may be affected and, therefore, may be a source of potential liability.